-Your gymnast should practice a certain amount of hours based off of the level that they are.
+Your gymnast should practice a certain amount of hours based off of the level that they are at.
 If your gymnast is a compulsory gymnast (including pre-team, levels 2-5), then there are a certain amount of hours they should working out per week.
 Each level will need their own amount of workout times because it is based on their skill level and most of the time age.

 If your gymnast is a level 2 then it is most likely their first time on a team and their first time competing.
 Usually, the kids on level 2 are of ages 5-6.
 Level 2 gymnast should only come about 4-5 hours per week.
 Now, that may not seem like enough practice, but it is a good start for these young kids.
 Girls in level 2 are just beginning to really learn what the sport of gymnastics is and level 2 is the start to the competitive lifestyle of a gymnast.

 How Much A Level 3 Gymnast Should Practice

 Level 3 gymnasts should come to the gym 3-4 days a week and should not practice more than 10 hours a week.
 Level 3 gymnasts have a little more experience than level 2 and they are starting to understand what it takes to improve and move up levels in the sport.
 Because of that, they will need a little more practice time than the levels 2s needed.